anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

   </jp>; rt="brski-proxy";ct=62
 ~~~~

 Port numbers, not returned in the example, are assumed to be the default numbers 5683 and 5684 for coap and coaps respectively (sections 12.6 and 12.7 of {{RFC7252}}.
 Discoverable port numbers MAY be returned in the &lt;href&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).

 # Security Considerations

-It should be noted here that the contents of the CBOR map are not
+It should be noted here that the contents of the CBOR map used to convey return address information is not protected.
-protected, but that the communication is between the Proxy and a known registrar (a connected UDP socket), and that messages from other origins are ignored.
+However, the communication is between the Proxy and a known registrar are over the already secured portion of the network, so are not visible to eavesdropping systems.

+All of the concerns in {{I-D.ietf-anima-bootstrapping-keyinfra}} section 4.1 apply.
+The pledge can be deceived by malicious AN\_Proxy announcements.
+The pledge will only join a network to which it receives a valid {{RFC8366}} voucher.

+If the proxy/Registrar was not over a secure network, then an attacker could change the cbor array, causing the pledge to send traffic to another node.
+If the such scenario needed to be supported, then it would be reasonable for the Proxy to encrypt the CBOR array using a locally generated symmetric key.
+The Registrar would not be able to examine the result, but it does not need to do so.
+This is a topic for future work.

 # IANA Considerations